 The actual cause of keratoconus is unclear.
 It may have a genetic, inheritable component.
 However, in many patients, there are no family members with the disease.

-Similarly, most children of KC patients do not have keratoconus, but they should be checked in early adolescence for signs of KC because early treatment can prevent the progression of the condition over time.
+Similarly, most children of keratoconus patients do not have keratoconus, but they should be checked in early adolescence for signs of keratoconus because early treatment can prevent the progression of the condition over time.

 Keratoconus is typified by corneal thinning and biomechanical instability.
 This may be caused by abnormalities in the normal collagen structure of the cornea.